clarity0/akane-bot/README.md

 	```
 	diesel migration run
 	```
-1. Setup a "Muted" role with the permissions you want it to have
+1. Setup "Muted" and "Gulag" roles with the permissions you want them to have
 1. Setup an "akane-logging" channel